Testing-Dozen/testing-dozen.github.io/README.md

 * Authenticated endpoints with requests-library using pytest fixtures
 * GET, POST, PUT and 200 vs. 400 response
 * 'docker-compose up' and 'docker-compose down' to run test target on localhost
+* Reading API tests in Java to turn same tests to Python

 Target App: